rooderich/ST3247_Assignment_Sem2_25-26/README.md

+## How to Run

+Final Assignment.ipynb is the main file to run, which uses simulator.py and data/ to implement ABC and ABC-SMC

 # SBI for Epidemic Parameter Inference on Adaptive Networks

 Companion code and data for the simulation-based inference (SBI) class assignment.